The road from resistance to revelry is a long and winding route.

 I think it’s in bad taste to toot your own horn.
 I like a soft piano, in a dim room.
 I’m not crazy about parades.

-And so, I am taking my own medicine.
-Despite my initial resistance, I have come to this: My website and blog — see Off the Page — doesn’t have to be all about me.
+And so, I have come to this: My website and blog — see Off the Page — isn't all about me.
 For now, it's a quiet place to share ideas.

 And so, let’s go.
 Not with the thunder of the self-absorbed, but in the same careful way a single line, when spoken softly, carries great weight.